davidebolo1993/VISOR/README.md

 - INFO for __'deletion'__ must be __None__
 - INFO for __'insertion'__ must be a valid DNA sequence of any length.
 Allowed chars are A,C,T,G,N
 - INFO for __'inversion'__ must be __None__
-- INFO for __'tandem duplication'__ must be __number__; number is the number of time segment appears
+- INFO for __'tandem duplication'__ must be __number__; number is the number of time segment will be duplicated
-- INFO for __'SNP'__ must be __nuc__; nuc is the nucleotide that will be used to introduce the variant
+- INFO for __'SNP'__ must be __nucleotide__; nucleotide is the nucleotide that will be used to introduce the variant
 - INFO for __'tandem repeat expansion'__ must be __motif:number__ motif is a valid DNA motif, number is number of motif to insert
 - INFO for __'tandem repeat contraction'__ must be __motif:number__; motif is a valid DNA motif, number is number of motif to delete
 - INFO for __'perfect tandem repetition'__ must be __motif:number__; motif motif is a valid DNA motif, number is number of motif to insert
 - INFO for __'approximate tandem repetition'__ must be __motif:number:alterations__ ; motif is a valid DNA motif, number is number of motif to insert, alterations is the number of alterations; alterations are randomly chosen from 'insertion','deletion','substitution' and each involves one nucleotide only
-- INFO for __'translocation cut-paste'__ must be __haplotype:chromosome:breakpoint:orientation__; haplotype is the haplotype in which region will be translocated ('h1', 'h2', ...), chromosome is the chromosome in which region will be translocated (chr1-22, chrX, chrY and chrM are allowed), breakpoint is the number of the base immediately before the one where translocated region will start and orientation is the orientation of the sequence ('forward', if the orientation should be the same of the original region, or 'reverse', if the orientation should be inverted).
+- INFO for __'translocation cut-paste'__ must be __haplotype:chromosome:breakpoint:orientation__; haplotype is the haplotype in which region will be translocated ('h1', 'h2', ...), chromosome is the chromosome in which region will be translocated (any chromosomes also present in .fasta file is ok), breakpoint is the number of the base immediately before the one where translocated region will start and orientation is the orientation of the sequence ('forward', if the orientation should be the same of the original region, or 'reverse', if the orientation should be inverted).
 - INFO for __'translocation copy-paste'__ is the __same for 'translocation cut-paste'__
-- INFO for __'reciprocal translocation'__ is the __haplotype:chromosome:breakpoint:orientation1:orientation2__; haplotype is the haplotype in which region will be translocated ('h1', 'h2', ...), chromosome is the chromosome in which region will be translocated; breakpoint is the number of the base immediately before the one where translocated region will start; orientation1 is the orientation of the first region ('forward', if the orientation should be the same of the original region, or 'reverse', if the orientation should be inverted) and orientation2 is the orientation of the second region.
+- INFO for __'reciprocal translocation'__ is the __haplotype:chromosome:breakpoint:orientation1:orientation2__; haplotype is the haplotype in which region will be translocated ('h1', 'h2', ...), chromosome is the chromosome in which region will be translocated (any chromosomes also present in .fasta file is ok); breakpoint is the number of the base immediately before the one where translocated region will start; orientation1 is the orientation of the first region ('forward', if the orientation should be the same of the original region, or 'reverse', if the orientation should be inverted) and orientation2 is the orientation of the second region.

 ## VISOR SHORtS and VISOR LASeR